-The unit was very easy to setup compared to the others.
-It can be set up as a printer in windows, which means that you can send jobs directly from graphics software such as Corel Draw and Adobe Illustrator.
+The unit was very easy to set up compared to the others.
+It can be set up as a printer in Windows, which means that you can send jobs directly from graphics software such as Corel Draw and Adobe Illustrator.
 This also opens it up to work with a wider range of cutter driving software you can use.
 This compatibility is a big plus in my book.

-During my experience learning the machine I found GCC to have excellent tech support.
-When I called them regarding an issue, they not only advised me, but took over my computer to help correct/fix the issue – this is very important to note as you will be sure to run into some set up issues with any of these inexpensive cutters.
+During my experience learning the machine, I found GCC to have excellent tech support.
+When I called them regarding an issue, they not only advised me but took over my computer to help correct/fix the issue.
+This is very important to note as you will be sure to run into some setup issues with any of these inexpensive cutters.

 Josh: So summarize the results for us, what would you pick?

-Nick: Looking at all these machines and weighing in on all that I would look for if I were starting up or looking for a backup, I think that the best cutter to pick would be the GCC Expert 24.
+Nick: Looking at all these machines and weighing in on all that I would look for if I were starting up or looking for a backup, I think that the best unit to pick would be the GCC Expert 24.

 That is not to say that the other cutters mentioned here are not worth purchasing.
-I just did not find them as user friendly and easy to set up as the Expert 24.
+I just did not find them as user-friendly and easy to set up as the Expert 24.
 They do all have an LCD screen while the Expert 24 does not but the virtual LCD is actually quite easy to adjust from the computer and may be preferred.

-Also, the buttons on the side of the other units scream failsafe to me, and make me feel like they are there because of a shortcoming of the machine rather than as an added benefit.
+Also, the buttons on the side of the other units scream failsafe to me and make me feel like they are there because of a shortcoming of the machine rather than as an added benefit.

-Josh: Great information…any other final thoughts to share?
+Josh: Great information.
+Any other final thoughts to share?

-Nick: Wrapping up I would say that regardless of the unit you pick look for a cutter that is easy to setup, has the most versatility with which programs it will work with, and has good tech support.
+Nick: Wrapping up I would say that regardless of the unit you pick look for a cutter that is easy to set up, has the most versatility with which programs it will work with, and has good tech support.
 This way your new vinyl cutter will be trouble free and if problems do arise, they will be easily resolved.
-After all a vinyl cutter is no good if you can’t use it!
+After all, a vinyl cutter is no good if you can’t use it!